The Essential Enterprise SEO Audit [An Ultimate Guide]

 When companies prioritize quality over quantity, they will have a better chance of strengthening their online presence and bolstering website authority.
 This makes natural link building preferable to shortcuts such as purchasing or getting links unethically.

-When it comes to the user experience and search engine rankings, Google prioritizes mobile sites over desktop sites.
-So, websites must be optimized for mobile devices.
+Google prioritizes mobile sites over desktop sites when it comes to user experience and search engine rankings.
+Therefore, websites must be optimized for mobile devices.

 Responsive web design allows a website to adjust its layout to fit different devices, such as laptops, smartphones, and tablets.
-You can use Google’s Mobile-Friendly Test tool to find out whether a page meets the criteria for mobile-friendliness.
+You can use Google’s Mobile-Friendly Test tool to determine whether a page meets the criteria for mobile-friendliness.

-Optimizing for both desktops and mobiles opens up even more opportunities for getting noticed online.
-So be sure your web development team understands design best practices to stay ahead of the curve.
+Optimizing for both desktops and mobiles opens up even more opportunities to get noticed online.
+So, be sure your web development team understands design best practices to stay ahead of the curve.

-Slow website speeds can hurt your search engine rankings.
-Users have expectations of pages loading quickly and are likely to give and leave if it takes too long.
+Slow website page speed can hurt your search engine rankings.
+Users expect pages to load quickly and are likely to give up and leave if it takes too long.
 So, to provide the best user experience and rank higher on SERPs, websites need to load faster.

 What is fast?
 Google’s Core Web Vitals guidelines state pages should load in under 2.5 seconds.

 Tools like Google PageSpeed Insights are available for site speed testing.
-The final SEO report will provide optimization suggestions.
-Image compression, minimizing code, and reducing the number of redirects are examples.
+The final SEO report will provide optimization suggestions, such as image compression, minimizing code, and reducing the number of redirects.

 Images make content aesthetically pleasing and help communicate concepts to website users.
 Proper image optimization ensures a smoother user experience and adds SEO value.

-A robots.txt file is a text file on a web server directory which provides instructions to web crawlers or “robots” about where to find content.
+A robots.txt file is a text file on a web server directory that provides instructions to web crawlers or “robots” about where to find content.

-When setting up a robots.txt file, make sure it includes only the pages or files that you want Google to crawl and index.
+When setting up a robots.txt file, ensure it includes only the pages or files you want Google to crawl and index.
 This acts as a safeguard for any private data.
-Depending on what kind of information you want to protect, there may be better methods available.
+Depending on what kind of information you want to protect, better methods may be available.
 Password-protected web pages or “no index” directives are examples.

 Website Security

-Security is a major consideration for enterprise websites.
+Security is a significant consideration for enterprise websites.
 Security includes brute-force attack prevention, bot protection, secure authentication, encrypted data storage and transmission, and access restriction protocols.

 It’s also important to monitor user activity on the site.
 Businesses can protect themselves from fraud and cybercriminal activity by tracking website account activities.
 You should make sure that any users with administrative privileges are using strong passwords and two-factor authentication as added security measures.

-A sitemap makes it easier for user and search engines to find your site’s pages, posts, images, and other content.
+A sitemap makes it easier for users and search engines to find your site’s pages, posts, images, and other content.
 Indexation issues on the sitemap could also prevent certain pages from being indexed.

-An SEO audit will reveal indexation problems with your sitemap.
-This process allows you to identify any potential errors or issues in the structure of your website’s sitemap setup.
+An enterprise SEO audit will reveal indexation problems with your sitemap.
+This process allows you to identify any potential errors or issues in your website’s sitemap setup structure.

-Experts recommend that brands conduct regular SEO audits every six months.
+We recommend brands conduct regular SEO audits every six months.

-Maintaining a routine audit schedule allows you to optimize your website’s user experience and visibility with more accuracy.
+Maintaining a routine audit schedule allows you to optimize your website’s user experience and online visibility with more accuracy.
 By staying on top of what works and what doesn’t, you can implement more effective strategies for the future.
-Conducting audits on a recurring basis makes it easier to catch problems that could damage your business.
+Conducting audits regularly makes it easier to catch problems that could damage your business.

-A final audit report should include a thorough review of individual pages, including a link profile and other SEO recommendations.
+A final audit report should thoroughly review individual pages, including a link profile and other SEO recommendations.

-At The Brand Auditors, we offer comprehensive SEO audit services that go beyond free audits and superficial analysis.
+At The Brand Auditors, we offer comprehensive enterprise SEO audit services beyond free audits and superficial analysis.
 We use a multi-layered approach to uncover hidden issues in your enterprise SEO strategy.
-Our experienced team of auditors will analyze your on-page and off-page SEO tactics while uncovering undervalued opportunities that could dramatically accelerate growth.
+Our experienced auditors will analyze your on-page and off-page SEO tactics while uncovering undervalued opportunities that could dramatically accelerate growth.

 Are you ready to find out how a brand audit can transform your business?

-Our brand audit process is a comprehensive analysis designed to help companies increase ROI and reduce marketing expenses.
+Our brand audit process is a comprehensive analysis designed to help companies optimize performance.

 - Increase ROI on lead generation and sales conversions.